 Mechanical and Thermal Characterisation of Materials

-Measurement of the Young’s-modulus for material samples (also on thin layers).
-Determining Poisson’s ratio for material samples with optical deformation analysis.
+- Determination of Poisson’s ratio for material samples with optical deformation analysis

-Determining temperature- and time-dependent modulus of adhesives, polymers, moulding compounds for the relaxation behaviour of the materials.
+- Determining temperature- and time-dependent behaviour of adhesives, polymers, moulding compounds (Relaxation/Retardation)

-Time- and temperature-dependent plastic behaviour of metals and metal alloys (e.g. solder) under stress for the description of damage accumulation.
+- Analysis of creep properties of metals and metal alloys (e.g. solder) under stress for the description of damage accumulation

-Assessing toughness for the micro/nano range (cohesive crack) Clarification of crack initiating and crack dissemination behaviour, experimental fracture mechanics at the interface.
+- Determination of fracture-mechanical properties: Assessment of toughness for the micro/nano range and experimental fracture mechanics at the interface